-In a recent article on assessing a customer's site, I discuss the importance of obtaining a thorough and up-to-date hardware and software inventory of your customer's
+In a recent article on assessing a customer's site, I discuss the importance of obtaining a thorough and up-to-date hardware and software inventory of your customer's network.
+Once you sell your customer on the value of an inventory, you're faced with the challenge of performing the task.

 Before you begin

-The first step in the inventory process is to determine what level of detail you need.
-If you're performing a hardware inventory then it pretty much goes without saying that you'll want to compile information such as each PC's processor, the size of its hard drive and the amount of memory installed.
+The step in the inventory process is to determine what level of detail you need.
+If you're performing a hardware inventory then it pretty much goes without saying that you'll want to compile information such as each PC's processor, the size of its hard drive and the amount of installed.
 However, there are other aspects of the inventory that may be relevant.
 For example, you need to consider whether to record the make, model and serial number of each PC.
 If you decide to record serial numbers, then you need to decide if you want to also record serial numbers for devices like monitors and printers.

 There are still other decisions to make regarding the granularity of your inventory.
 I have seen inventories that include the number of USB ports on a PC, or the specific type of CD or DVD drive that is installed.
 In most cases, you probably won't have to worry about compiling such information, but you do have to decide what information to collect.